 For an indictable offense, the prosecutor will take the case before a grand jury of 23 citizens who must, by a majority vote, approve the charges against you based on the evidence the police have collected.
 If the charges are approved, an indictment will be issued.
 At this point, your case will be sent to the Atlantic County Superior Court where it will be handled for the rest of its duration.

 With indictable offenses, you do have the right to a trial by a jury of your peers.
 Unlike a grand jury, this jury can only convict you by a unanimous vote.
 If you are found guilty, you will proceed to a sentencing hearing.
 An experienced criminal defense lawyer like those at the Law Offices of John J. Zarych can help make the case that you do not deserve severe penalties such as a long jail sentence.

 If You Are Worried about Potential Jail Time in Your Criminal Matter, Call Us Today for a Free Consultation

 If you or a loved one has been arrested on a trip to Atlantic City, you are likely to be incredibly overwhelmed and confused about what steps to take next.
-Our seasoned criminal lawyers for people arrested in Atlantic City at the Law Offices of John J. Zarych can help simplify the process for you and ensure you are advised about the best steps to take to bring your case to a successful resolution.
+Our seasoned criminal lawyers for those arrested in Cape May at the Law Offices of John J. Zarych can help simplify the process for you and ensure you are advised about the best steps to take to bring your case to a successful resolution.
 Call us today at (609) 616-4956 for a free consultation.